 Schedule regular check-ins to review these metrics and discuss what’s working and what isn’t.
 Gather feedback directly from your team to understand their experience.
 This continuous loop of monitoring and refining helps you get the most value out of your new tool and adapt your workflows as your business grows.

-How to Measure Your ROI and Success
+Is It Working?
+How to Measure Your ROI

 Adopting new workflow automation software feels like a big step, and you want to know it’s paying off.
 Going with your gut isn’t enough; you need clear data to see the real impact on your business.
 Measuring your return on investment (ROI) helps you justify the cost, show your team the value of their new process, and find opportunities to automate even more.